 That’s all, on the latest styles of sewing ankara/ kitenge outfits for Nigerian and African women.
 I hope you like them.
 How do you like to wear your ankara dresses to occasions – with or without a Gele headtie?

-Also, tell me – which of the above in-vogue ankara styles do you like best?
+Now, tell me – which of the above in-vogue ankara styles do you like best?
 Comment below to tell me.
 And, don’t forget to share this post with your friends – Facebook it/ Instagram it/ tweet it/ email it.